vamphlett/blog-new/default/6- Fifth stop-June 8th - Savannah, GA.md

 slug: June2
 next: Savannah, GA
 -->
-# Fourth stop, Charleston, SC - Sunday 2nd June, 2024
+# Fifth stop, Savannah, GA - Saturday 8th June, 2024

-[Oak Plantation, Charleston, South Carolina 6 Night] (https://www.oakplantationcampground.com/index.html)
+[Red Gate Farm, Savannah, Georgia 12 Night] (https://www.redgatecampground.com)

-Nice easy drive for 3 hours south to the historic town of Charleston, SC.
+Another pretty easy 2:30 hour drive further south to Savannah, GA.
+No still hate the towing but with not many options out I have to keep going.
-I was so glad I picked a no frills basic campsite with great reviews that included words like tranquil, peaceful, quiet.
-Right up my alley.
+Going to be at this one for a while so was careful again to book a great quiet park with excellent reviews.

 <div class="images really small">
 <img src="https://library.wamphlett.net/photos/vamphlett/blog/5/L/IMG_4736.jpg" />